 The memorial’s focal point is the innovative use of dimensional granite, which envelops the space and bears the inscribed names of Japanese Americans who lost their lives in World War II.
 This choice of material not only symbolizes the enduring strength of the Japanese American community but also adds a timeless and dignified aesthetic to the memorial.
 The granite serves as a solemn reminder of the sacrifices made by these individuals and invites visitors to reflect upon the immense courage and loyalty they displayed despite facing prejudice and injustice.

-Historic quotes carved into a curved Lac Du Bonnet® granite wall help visitors better understand the significance of World War II events and to honor the 100th Battalion and 442 Regimental Combat Team, and the Military Intelligence Service that lost their lives serving their country
+The Lac du Bonnet® granite wall helps visitors better understand the significance of WWII events and to honor the 100th Battalion, 442 Regimental Combat Team and the Military Intelligence Service that lost their lives serving their community.

 Amidst the granite enclosure, a tranquil pool, made of Academy Black® granite, invites visitors to pause and engage in self-reflection.
 The stillness of the water provides a moment of respite and contemplation, encouraging visitors to connect with the history and significance of the memorial.
 To enhance the ambiance, energy-efficient fiber optic lights illuminate the pool at night, transforming the memorial into a captivating and ethereal sight.

 At the heart of the memorial stands “The Golden Cranes,” an awe-inspiring sculpture created by Nina Akamu, a third-generation Japanese American artist.
 This majestic artwork serves as a powerful symbol of resilience, grace, and freedom.
 Its presence in the center of the memorial further emphasizes the strength and spirit of the Japanese American community, paying homage to their unwavering loyalty and commitment to their country.